ItalyPaleAle/WithBlueInk/content/post/2019-07-13-yes-you-can-run-docker-on-raspbian.md

 Instead, you need to look for images distributed by the **arm32v7** organization (called **armhf** before), or tagged with those labels.
 Good news is that the arm32v7 organization is officially supported by Docker, so you get high-quality images.

-> While the CPUs of the Raspberry Pi 3 and 4 are using the ARMv8 (or ARM64) architecture, Raspbian is compiled as a 32-bit OS, so using Raspbian you're not able to run 64-bit applications or containers.
+> While the CPUs inside Raspberry Pi 3's and 4's are using the ARMv8 (or ARM64) architecture, Raspbian is compiled as a 32-bit OS, so using Raspbian you're not able to run 64-bit applications or containers.

 Many common applications are already pre-built for ARM, and you can find the list of [official arm32v7 images on Docker Hub](https://hub.docker.com/r/arm32v7); however, this is still a fraction of the number of images available for the x86_64 architecture.